itsneufox/CamEditor-open.mp/README.md

 ---

-*Note: This tool is designed for server developement.
+*Note: This tool is designed for server development.
 Use in production servers should be restricted to administrators only.*